Dara-Sy/dogs-on-grass/README.md

 # Dogs On Grass

-D.O.G. = Dogs On Grass is made with HTML5 and CSS3 in a responsive design using media queries
+D.O.G. = Dogs On Grass

 This was one of the first and earliest HTML5/CSS3 projects I did.